A Guide to the R.A.F.T. Writing Strategy Across Content Areas

 Summer Holidays (tone of amusement / purpose to entertain and inform)

-Don has been an educator for 20 years.
-Before joining Learning-Focused he taught High School and Middle School Science and worked as a school administrator.
-Don has participated in school evaluations focused on the implementation of High Yield Strategies.
-He has presented at numerous conferences, including the Florida Association of School Administrators Conference, the Tennessee Principals Association Conference, and the Kentucky Association of School Administrators.
-Don leads product development, provides leadership training and coaching, and coaches educators in the implementation of the Learning-Focused Instructional Framework.
+Don has been an educator for 20+ years.
+Before joining Learning-Focused, he taught High School and Middle School Science and was a school administrator.
+Don has participated in school evaluations focused on implementing High Yield Strategies.
+In addition, he partnered with various state DOE to support leaders as well as present at numerous conferences hosted by multiple leadership organizations in Florida, NC, Ohio, WV, TN, and KY Don leads product development, provides leadership training and coaching, and coaches educators in the implementation of the High-Yield strategies.